oracle-livelabs/partner-solutions/freeformseries1/createfromscratch/createfromscratch.md

 ## Introduction

 You can also use the **Application Creation Wizard** in Oracle EPM Cloud to create FreeForm applications.
-This lab will walkthrough the steps of creating a FreeForm application with multiple cubes in the application.
+This lab will walk you through the steps of creating a FreeForm application with multiple plan types or cubes.
+For more information check [Managing cubes](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/plantype.html)

-Estimated Lab Time: **10 minutes**
+Estimated Lab Time: **8 minutes**

 ### About
-While a few initial steps will be the same, creating FreeForm application using the **Application Creation Wizard** vastly differs from importing an Outline or a Snapshot.
-You will learn how to quickly get a FreeForm application stood along with its dimensions across multiple cubes.
+While a few initial steps will be the same as the previous lab, creating FreeForm application using the **Application Creation Wizard** vastly differs from importing an Outline or a Snapshot.
+You will learn how to quickly get a FreeForm application stood up with dimensions across multiple cubes.

 ### Objectives

 In this lab, you will:
 * Create a FreeForm application using the **Application Creation Wizard** aka **Create from Scratch**
+* Create multiple **cubes** in the application

 ### Prerequisites